NBISweden/module-data-publication-dm-practices/_episodes/01-introduction.md

 Repositories provides the technical solution to FAIR data.
 Hence, by submitting data to a repository, your data becomes FAIR and you don't have to provide a solution on your own.

+Note that, while we focus on life science research data, the same principles apply to any other type of research data.

 ### What data should be submitted?
-* Raw data: this is the data that comes straight from the instrument, eg RNA sequences in fastq format
+* Raw data: this is the data that comes straight from the instrument, e.g. RNA sequences in fastq format
-* Processed & analysis data: this is the data where some type of analysis or processing has been done, eg normalization, removal of outliers, expression measurements, statistics
+* Processed & analysis data: this is the data where some type of analysis or processing has been done, e.g. normalization, removal of outliers, expression measurements, statistics
-* Metadata: this is the description of the raw and processed data, eg in the form of minimum information to reproduce the data, sample information, precise protocols
+* Metadata: this is the description of the raw and processed data, e.g. in the form of minimum information to reproduce the data, sample information, precise protocols

 ## How to find a suitable repository
 ### Types of repositories